 - a hydrology and modelling study;

-- ecological surveys of the River Thames;
+- ecological surveys of the River Thames and specific sites;

 Phase 2 includes:

-- the detailed engineering design;
+- the detailed engineering design for the flood channel;

 Other work in progress

-This page was updated on 15 March 2013.
+This page was updated on 22 October 2013.